top of page

 How do I get my event on the National Country Dance Circuit?

 For an event to qualify for the National Country Dance Circuit, the event must use relative point placement scoring for prelims, semis, and finals and have multiple leveled divisions.
-Other than that, we are a pretty welcoming group!
-There is no cost to join the National Country Dance Circuit.
+If you’d like to learn more or schedule a call to discuss getting onto the circuit, email info@nationalcountrydancecircuit.com.

 When I first enter to compete in the National Country Dance Circuit, where do I place myself?